revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/Nodejs.md

 <blockquote>

-Node.js is single threaded for async processing.
-By doing async processing on a single thread under typical web loads, more performance and scalability can be achieved instead of the typical thread-based implementation.
+Node.js is single threaded for async processing.By doing async processing on a single thread under typical web loads, more performance and scalability can be achieved instead of the typical thread-based implementation.

 </blockquote>